StepanTymofiichuk/vocabulary-app-wxpython/README.md

 # User Documentation for Italian Test Application

 ## Introduction
-The Italian Test application is designed to help users practice and test their knowledge of Italian vocabulary.
-The application presents users with Italian words and requires them to input the corresponding English translation.
-Users receive feedback on their responses and can track their progress throughout the test.
+The Italian Test application is designed to practice and test their Italian vocabulary.
+The application presents words in one language and requires to input the corresponding translation in anoter language.
+You will receive feedback on your responses and monitor your progress throughout the test.

 ![Quick Start Guide](https://github.com/StepanTymofiichuk/vocabulary-app-wxpython/blob/main/il_Testo_Del_%20Vocabulario.gif)